w-schwier/adventure_bot/README.md

 Unfortunately I didn't complete any of the admin features I wanted to add, but I have an idea of how to achieve these.
 I would create an admin class using devise.
 There would be a check to see if there was a current user, ie. game can be played without signing in, that would enable an admin to edit the stories, add more or change the outcomes.

+### Future Features

+I would like to add some admin features as discussed above, but also the ability to create an adventure from scratch, save and share your adventures.

+A front-end rather than the web 1.0 feel the app has at the moment.